sharadalt/sharadalt.github.io/_portfolio/blokmetrics.md

 <br />

-Once you click on that magic button get going, that's it! you are inside  Blocmetrics !
+Once you click on that magic button get going, that's it! you are inside  Analetrics !

 Not only you can register applications, wikis but also edit, show and delete your registered applications.